 In this section, we empirically evaluate the performance of r-HUMO on real data by comparative study.
-We compare r-HUMO with the state-of-the-art alternative HUMO [14, 15], which can enforce both precision and recall, as well as two baselines.
+We compare r-HUMO with the state-of-the-art alternative HUMO [14], [15], which can enforce both precision and recall, as well as two baselines.
 Note that most of existing ER techniques can not enforce the quality guarantees measured by precision and recall.
 Their comparative performance evaluation is therefore beyond the scope of this paper.
 However, we also compare r-HUMO with the active learning-based approach (denoted by ACTL) [12], which can at least enforce precision.
 ACTL can maximize recall while ensuring a pre-specified precision level.
 It estimates the achieved precision level of a labeling solution by sampling.
 As a result, ACTL also requires manual inspection.
 We compare r-HUMO with ACTL on the achieved quality and the required manual cost.

 The rest of this section is organized as follows: Subsection 6.1 describes the experimental setup.
 Subsection 6.2 evaluates quality guarantee of r-HUMO.
 Subsection 6.3 compares r-HUMO with HUMO.
 Subsection 6.4 compares r-HUMO with two baselines.
 Subsection 6.5 compares r-HUMO with ACTL.
 Subsection 6.6 evaluates the efficacy of batch human workload selection.
-Finally, Subsection 6.9 evaluates the efficiency and scalability of r-HUMO.
-Subsection.
-6.7 evaluates the effectiveness of the proposed risk model.
-Subsection 6.8 evaluates the effectiveness of feature weighting in risk measurement.
+Finally, Subsection 6.7 evaluates the efficiency and scalability of r-HUMO.

-6.1 EXPERIMENTAL SETUP
+6.1 Experimental Setup